-Angry politicians started crying foul of the Sig shoulder brace saga in 2017.
-The ATF released a statement in March 2017 to attempt to clarify the legality of this new, unofficial practice:
+Angry politicians started crying foul of the Sig shoulder brace saga.
+So, the ATF released a statement to attempt to clarify the legality of this new, unofficial practice:

 Can I still shoulder a pistol brace?

-• In 2019, the ATF reversed course.
-They now say using a brace as a stock constitutes a “redesign”, making your pistol an SBR.
+- In 2015, the ATF reversed.
+They said using a brace as a stock constitutes a “redesign”, making your pistol an SBR.

 - In 2019, the ATF gave a ruling that says “incidental” and “sporadic” use of an arm brace as a buttstock isn’t illegal.

 - You can shoulder a pistol brace, but the ruling is somewhat conditional and not a strict “always yes” or “always no”.